OWASP/www-chapter-belgium/tab_meetings.md

 ---
 # Upcoming OWASP Belgium Chapter Meetings

+Stay tuned for new chapter meetings.

+And don't forget to register to the Owasp BeNeLux Days <https://2025.owaspbenelux.eu/>{:target="_blank"}

+# Past events in 2025

 ## September 30th, 2025 (Louvain-La-Neuve)

 On September 30th, we organize our next OWASP Belgium chapter meeting at The Gate (Mont-Saint-Guibert).